 - ¼ cup apple cider vinegar

-- De-pit the prunes/peaches and roughly chop, adding to the food processor.
+Roughly chop the remaining fruit and add to the food processor.

-- Add sea salt, apple cider vinegar, and coconut palm sugar and blend until relatively smooth.
+Add sea salt, apple cider vinegar, and maple syrup then blend until relatively smooth.

 Well that’s the fabulously fermented recipe for today friend!